sierrag1998/Module-12/README.md

 Deliverable 1 Titled mars_data_challenge_part_1.ipynb Is a jupyter notebook in which titles and preview text from Mars news articles were scraped.

 Deliverable 2 Titled mars_data_challenge_part_2.ipynb Is a jupyter notebook in which Mars weather data was Scraped and analyzed, and plotted with brief summaries of each plot.
 It was then exported as a CSV titled MarsData.CSV

+The images folder contains screenshots of the questions answered and plotted in the 2nd deliverable.

+A PDF of the updated RUBRIC of this assignment was included as well.
+I designed my assignment to meet the criteria of the updated rubric.